Kasbah Mosque, Tunis: History

 The mosque was commissioned by Abu Zakariya Yahya (r.
 1230–1249), in 1230 or 1231, shortly after he declared his independence from the Almohads in 1229.
 He became the founder of the Hafsid dynasty which ruled Ifriqiya (roughly present-day Tunisia) until the 16th century.
 The architect was Ali ibn Muhammad ibn Qasim.
 The minaret was completed in 1233.
 It was the first Friday mosque to be built in Tunis after Al-Zaytuna Mosque.
 The mosque was built in the Kasbah, the citadel or seat of government in the city which was first established by the Almohads.
-Shortly before the mosque's foundation Abu Zakariya had begun construction of new palace for himself in the Kasbah.
-Initially it was a place of prayer for the rulers who lived in the Kasbah only, but it later became a public mosque for the Friday prayer open to the whole city.
+Shortly before the mosque's foundation, Abu Zakariya had begun construction of new palace for himself in the Kasbah.

+Initially, the mosque was a place of prayer reserved for the rulers who lived in the Kasbah, but it later became a public mosque for the Friday prayer open to the whole city.
 The mosque was renovated under Ottoman rule in 1584, at which point its wooden minbar was replaced with a stone minbar.